winnydejong/pythonforjournalists/README.md

 Course Modules
 ===============

 For all modules except module 1 Set up, there is a Jupyter Notebook available to follow along during the course.
 Each notebook contains exercises and explanations.
-Next to these notebooks, you'll find cheatsheets with the used Python commands for modules 2, 3 and 4.
 Happy Pythoning!

 ### 1 Set Up